 As we share our ideas more rapidly than ever across multiple digital mediums each day, professionals everywhere are wondering: How important is grammar in business, really?
 We’re writing more casually across platforms like Slack and social media.
 So with all this speed of communication… Does grammar still matter?

 Today, we’ll answer this question by sharing the latest research on the importance and impact of grammar in business.
 Because despite technological advances like autocorrect, spell check, and Grammarly, professionals still struggle to write correctly and effectively at work.
 Our writing skills (or lack thereof) drastically impact our ability to be understood.
 Respected.
 Heard.
 If you want professional respect and enthusiasm for your ideas, you must invest in your business writing skills.
+Whilst a lot of business takes place online which enables useful grammatical services like Grammarly to save our blushes, there is still a lot more we can do to avoid the pitfalls of poor grammar.
+Communication is critical which is why businesses don’t shy away from learning all things sip trunks before deciding how they see fit to conduct their calling communications.
+So, why do we fail to pay the same attention to how we communicate in the written form?

 Now let’s explore the latest insights on why grammar still matters at work.